while-true-do/tldr/cheatsheets/journalctl.md

 # Cheat Sheet: journalctl

-| If you are using systemd, you should know some commands about journalctl.
+If you are using systemd, journalctl will be the command line tool, you need to get log information.

 Show Log